-PBODB115 initialization file
+PBODB120 initialization file

-PBODB115.INI is installed in the Sybase\Shared\PowerBuilder directory.
-The first time the user opens InfoMaker, the file is copied to Local Settings\Application Data\Sybase\InfoMaker 11.5 in the user's profile folder (for example, under C:\Documents and Settings\username).
-This copy is used when running InfoMaker.InfoMaker uses PBODB115.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
+Contents PBODB120.INI is installed in the Sybase\Shared\PowerBuilder directory.
+The Settings Application Data Sybase InfoMaker 12.0 in the user's profile folder (for example, under C:\Documents and Settings\username).
+This copy is used when running InfoMaker.InfoMaker uses PBODB120.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
 Examples of extended functionality are SQL syntax or DBMS-specific function calls.
+Editing In most cases, you do not need to edit PBODB120.INI .
+In certain situations, however, you might need to add functions to PBODB120.INI for your back-end DBMS.
+Be sure to edit the copy in your user profile folder, not the original copy.
+For instructions, see the Appendix, "Adding Functions to the PBODB120 Initialization File."